 * Go Holistic - Many people are sensitive to the fragrances and chemicals in cleaning supplies and toiletries.
 Seeking out healthy alternatives can save you from allergies and headaches.
 Consider basics like baking soda, vinegar, and essential oils for weekly cleaning.

-My favorite holistic toiletries are made from coconut oil, salt, and essential oils.
-The antibacterial coconut oil can be used for just about everything that you can think of
+My favorite DIY holistic toiletries are made from oils, salt or sugar, and essential oils.
+Cleansing oils like Grapeseed Oil or Coconut Oil can be used for just about everything that you can think of

 Eco friendly brand soaps and toiletries are handy for the things that you don't want to DIY.

-My favorite anti aging essential oils include lavender (fragrance, sleep aid, salt scrubs, relaxing baths, etc), tea tree oil (face cleanser, mouthwash, first aid, etc), rosehip oil (collagen producing "botox" moisturizer, dark circle removal, hair conditioner, etc), and peppermint oil (fragrance, hair growth, mouthwash, instant peppermint tea, alertness, etc) Organic vanilla extract is a fun fragrance as well.
+My favorite anti aging essential oils include lavender (fragrance, sleep aid, salt scrubs, relaxing baths, etc), tea tree oil (face cleanser, mouthwash, first aid, etc), grapeseed oil (lighter oil with more Vit E than olive oil, dark circle removal, hair conditioner, etc), and peppermint oil (fragrance, hair growth, mouthwash, instant peppermint tea, alertness, etc) Organic vanilla extract is a fun fragrance as well.